U.S. Route 69: History

 When it was first commissioned in 1926, US-69 extended only from Leon, Iowa to Kansas City, Missouri.
 The part in Missouri had been Route 11 since 1922.

 The route was extended north into Minnesota in 1934, mostly along what had previously been marked State Highway 13, ending at U.S. 16 in Albert Lea.
 At this time, it entered the state at Emmons and turned eastward along Lake Street and State Line Road, briefly re-entering Iowa to curve around the south shore of State Line Lake.
 In 1940, it was realigned to run north-northeast directly to Twin Lakes.
 The full extent of the roadway in Minnesota was paved in 1941.

-In Kansas, US-69 is gaining express lanes from 103rd street to 151st street (6 miles).
-This project is adding 1 express (toll) lane in each direction without the removal of any existing lanes.
-This project is scheduled to be complete in late 2025.
+In Overland Park, Kansas, US-69 gained express lanes from 103rd street to 151st street with two entrances and exits along the six mile stretch.
+This project added one express (toll) lane in each direction without the removal of any existing lanes.
+The lanes were opened on February 21, 2026.